alexmarcel/bulk-pdf-certificate-generator-v2/README.md

 - 🔢 **Auto-incrementing serial numbers** — with a customisable prefix
 - 📦 **ZIP export** — download all certificates in one ZIP file
 - 💾 **Backup & Restore Dataset** — save your entire setup (settings + background + name list) as a ZIP and restore it later
+- 🔍 **Name list search** — live search with highlighted matches
+- 🔽 **Name list filter** — filter the checklist by All, Checked, or Unchecked names
 - 🚀 **Auto-loading** — automatically loads `default_background.jpg` and `namelist.txt` from the same folder on startup
+- 🎨 **Fallback background** — if no `default_background.jpg` is found, a clean white certificate with a gold border is generated automatically

 ---